-4.9.3.
-Linkage of National Priority to Mandate of Division
+4.11.3 Linkage of National Priority to Mandate of Division

-- I.Bridging Digital Divide: Through more than 5.5 Lakh Citizen Service Centres (CSCs), CSC e-governance Limited is bridging the digital divide by providing 350+ e-services in rural areas, creating entrepreneurial and employment opportunities for more than 12 lakh people - II.Governance & services on demand: As one of the four pillars of e-governance, CSC is the front-end delivery outlet at the village level to provide government to citizen(G2C) and Government to businesses(G2B) service.

-Leveraging the expertise of CSCs, e-District - a Mission Mode Project (MMP) has been rolled out with an aim at electronic delivery of identified high volume citizen centric services at the district or sub-district level.
-To facilitate delivery of UMANG app services in assisted mode, 640 select services of UMANG are made available to citizens through Common Service Centres (CSCs).

-III.Digital Literacy: To usher in digital literacy in rural India, Pradhan Mantri Gramin Digital Saksharta Abhiyan (PMGDISHA) scheme has been implemented through CSC e-Governance Limited.
+- a.
+Bridging Digital Divide: Through more than 5.5 Lakh Citizen Service Centres (CSCs), CSC egovernance Limited is bridging the digital divide by providing 350+ e-services in rural areas, creating entrepreneurial and employment opportunities for more than 12 lakh people - b.
+Governance & services on demand: As one of the four pillars of e-governance, CSC is the front-end delivery outlet at the village level to provide government to citizen(G2C) and Government to businesses(G2B) service. - i.
+Leveraging the expertise of CSCs, e-District a Mission Mode Project (MMP) has been rolled out with an aim at electronic delivery of identified high volume citizen centric services at the district or sub-district level.
+To facilitate delivery of UMANG app services in assisted mode, 640 select services of UMANG are made available to citizens through Common Service Centres (CSCs). - c.
+Digital Literacy: To usher in digital literacy in rural India, Pradhan Mantri Gramin Digital Saksharta Abhiyan (PMGDISHA) scheme has been implemented through CSC e-Governance Limited.
 The objective is to cover 6 crore rural households (one person per household) by 31.03.2023.
 Digitally literate persons can operate computers/digital access devices (like tablets, smart phones, etc.), send and receive emails, browse internet, access Government Services, search for information, undertake cashless transactions, etc. and hence use IT to actively participate in the process of nation building.

-4.9.4.
-Annual Capacity Building Plan
+4.11.4 Annual Capacity Building Plan

-4.9.5.
-Method of Study
+4.11.4.1 Method of Study

-Team of consultants from NISG and members of Capacity Building Commission (CBC) made field visits to three (03) CSC centres - two in Delhi and one in Moolthan, Nuh District of Haryana.
-The centres were chosen to understand challenges faced by VLEs in both rural and urban areas where the nature of target customers varies with respect to service requirement, digital literacy as well as customer behaviour.
+Team of consultants from NISG and members of Capacity Building Commission (CBC) made field visits to three (03) CSC centers - two in Delhi and one in Moolthan, Nuh District of Haryana.
+The centers were chosen to understand challenges faced by VLEs in both rural and urban areas where the nature of target customers varies with respect to service requirement, digital literacy as well as customer behavior.

-Figure 14:Team of consultant, CBC officials, CSC official in the field visit to Citizen Service Centre, Moolthan, Haryana
+Figure 16: Figure 16: Team of consultant, CBC officials, CSC official in the field visit to Common Service Centre, Moolthan, Haryana